PierreRochard/lightning-transactions/your_commitment_transaction_with_htlcs.md

        \----------------------<                                                `-> I can spend it if you broadcast this tx and I have the revocation key
              (HTLC output)    |                                                                      (punish breach outcome)
                                \
-                                `--> I can spend it if the absolute timelock expires (refund to me)
+                                `--> I can spend it if the absolute timelock expires (refund outcome)
                                  |
                                  \
                                   `--> I can spend it if you broadcast this tx and I have the revocation key